GrumpyCockatiel/Azure-Functions-Example/README.md

 Modify the `Program.cs` to inject different backend Gateways and Loggers

+## WARNING

+This is setup by default to log to Azure Tables.
+You will need either an Azure Storage Account or Azurite running locally.
+Otherwise, in `Program.cs` just disable the logging by setting it all to NullLogger.

+Also, when using Kestrel server locally the default max request size is about 100 MB for uploads.
+This would be larger in Azure itself.

 ## Getting started

 You need to add a `local.settings.json` file to your project that looks like the below